It has been a Quiet Year...

 And, of course, there were fairies and fairy houses...

 See more details and photos of the FHH here.

 But we couldn't have done it without our special volunteers...

 ...like Nancy Helton, who took a week off from work to organize it, and James Reynolds, who cleared land, ran the parking, and solved problems.

 We hosted Vistors:

-Or as classes.
+Some were part of stand alone classes.
 Several groups of En Plain Aire painters visited, including NHAA and NEWS

 Groups and Clubs.

 Garden lovers are a hardy group!

 We have partnered with Joe Stagnone of Morning Star Aerials to get photos like this.
 Maybe we will have a promo to go with it.